--your child has been the victim of sexual abuse or trafficking on one or more occasions and that there is a substantial risk that the child will be the victim of sexual abuse or of trafficking in the future
+-your child has been the victim of sexual abuse or trafficking on one or more occasions, and that there is a substantial risk that the child will be the victim of sexual abuse or trafficking in the future

-I think the most significant decision that the judge will need to make is in regard to whether there is a continuing danger to the physical health or safety of your child if he or she is to be returned to your home.
+I think the most significant decision that the judge will need to make is whether there is a continuing danger to your child's physical health or safety if they are to be returned to your home.
 From what I have seen in courtrooms that I have been in, past incidents of abuse or neglect by the person accused have caused harm or injury to another child.
 Past incidents of sexual abuse are negatives as far as being able to have your child return to your home.
-It would make sense to me, therefore, that if you are living with anyone who has a history like this it is a good idea to see if that person can leave your home.
+Therefore, it would make sense to me that if you are living with anyone who has a history like this, it is a good idea to see if that person can leave your home.

-The role of attorney ad litem and guardian ad litems in Texas Child Protective Services cases
+The role of attorney ad litem and guardian ad items in Texas Child Protective Services cases

-If Child Protective Services were to file a lawsuit in which they request to terminate the parent-child relationship between yourself and your child, then the court will need to appoint an independent attorney called an attorney ad litem.
+Suppose Child Protective Services were to file a lawsuit in which they request to terminate the parent-child relationship between yourself and your child.
+In that case, the court will need to appoint an independent attorney called an attorney ad litem.
 This attorney will represent the legal interests of your child.
 Also, a guardian ad litem will be appointed as well.
 The Guardian is there to represent the best interests of your child.

-What happens in situations where a lawsuit is filed prior to removing your child?
+What happens in situations where a lawsuit is filed before removing your child?

-It is not always necessary to remove your child from your home and then to file a lawsuit.
-An original lawsuit can be filed by the Department of Family and Protective Services that requests to take possession of your child after notice to you and a full hearing.
+It is not always necessary to remove your child from your home and then file a lawsuit.
+The Department of Family and Protective Services can file an original lawsuit that requests to take possession of your child after notice to you and a full hearing.

 The petition to take possession must contain an affidavit that states with sufficient specificity that there is a continuing danger to the physical health or safety of the child that is caused by an act or failure to act of the person entitled to possession of the child and that allowing the child to remain in the home would be contrary to the child's welfare.

-As we saw in previous sections of this blog post, there needs to be evidence showing that any and all non-removal methods to eliminate this risk of harm were undertaken.
+As we saw in previous sections of this blog post, there needs to be evidence showing that any non-removal methods to eliminate this risk of harm were undertaken.

-More on Child Protective Services cases will be posted in our blog tomorrow
+More on Child Protective Services cases will be posted on our blog tomorrow.

 As far as family law cases are concerned, few are more nerve-wracking than Child Protective Services cases.
-These cases usually contain difficult subject matter and present the greatest risk of harm to you and your child.
-For that reason, if this subject matter is at all interesting to you I recommend that you come back to our blog tomorrow to read more.
+These cases usually contain complex subject matter and present the most significant risk of harm to you and your child.
+For that reason, if this subject matter is interesting to you, I recommend that you come back to our blog tomorrow to read more.